Unboxed-Software/solana-course/content/transfer-hook.md

 1. A literal hard-coded argument, such as the string `"some-seed"`.
 2. An instruction-provided argument, to be resolved from the instruction data.
 This can be done by giving the start index and the length of the data we want to have as a seed.
 3. The public key of an account from the entire accounts list.
-This can be done by giving the index of the account (we will talk about this more soon).
+This can be done by giving the index of the account (we'll talk about this more soon).
 4. An argument to be resolved from the inner data of some account.
 This can be done by giving the index of the account, the start index of the data, along with the length of the data we want to have as a seed.

 To use the 2 last methods of setting the seed, you need to get the account index.
 This represents the index of the account passed into the `Execute` function of the hook.
 This is standardized.